Timico

-Timico is an Information Technology Managed Services provider in the United Kingdom.
+Timico was an Information Technology Managed Services provider in the United Kingdom.
+In June 2021, Timico was rebranded to Digital Space.

 Company overview

 Timico gained a top 10 place in The Sunday Times Tech Track Fastest Growing Companies list, and in 2009 were ranked 7th in the Deloitte Technology Fast 50.
 Timico was founded by Tim Radford who previously ran Project Telecom, a mobile service provider which was sold to Vodafone in 2003 for £162m.

 The company moved into purpose built offices in Newark-on-Trent, Nottinghamshire, in January 2007, from the Chairman's family barns, which previously housed the company.